-- a) To ensure that the automatic regulator of a Controlling Technical Unit provides the Automatic Control Service Type correctly, Elia verifies whether the Reactive Power actually supplied by the Technical Unit corresponds to the Reactive Power that should have been supplied in response to variations of the Grid Voltage measured at that same Service Measurement Point. - b) Elia uses quarter-hourly metering data to carry out this verification monthly for each Technical Unit for delivery in Month M-2, starting out with six samples.
+- b) To ensure that the automatic regulator of a Controlling Technical Unit provides the Automatic Control Service Type correctly, Elia verifies whether the Reactive Power actually supplied by the Technical Unit corresponds to the Reactive Power that should have been supplied in response to variations of the Grid Voltage measured at that same Service Measurement Point. - c) Elia uses quarter-hourly metering data to carry out this verification monthly for each Technical Unit for delivery in Month M-2, starting out with six samples.
 Each sample pertains to a 5-hour period.
 Elia applies the penalty described in Art.
-Error!
-Reference source not found. where necessary.
+II.9.1 where necessary.